Why you’re tired even when you’re eating “healthy” – and what to do about it

 What to do:

-2. You’re low on key nutrients (especially iron & B12)
+2. You’re low on key nutrients (especially iron, B12 and magnesium)

-• Eating lots of fibre without balancing absorption
+• Eating a lot of high-fibre food without supporting absorption

 What to do: